 - Create a mini collage or photo album

 Homemade gifts are so much more special than store-bought.
 And, they’re typically less expensive.

 4. Turn it into a notebook or journal cover

-If you or your child is a fan of notebooking or journaling, why not use their artwork as the cover?
-You can either laminate it or glue it onto the front of a blank notebook or journal.
-This would also make a great gift for grandparents or other family members.
+If you (or your child) is a fan of journaling, you can easily use their artwork as a cover.
+Laminate or glue it to the front of a blank notebook.
+As mentioned above, this is also a really nice gift idea!

 6. Make a unique bookmark